Consensys/security-workshop-for-devs/README.md

 **Part 2 - Defend**

 Ideally we want to know when vulnerabilities are introduced into the code base before they end up in the master branch.
-In [exercise 3](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise3), we'll try the [Guardrails Github app](https://github.com/apps/guardrails) Github app, which should help you detect the issue.
+In [exercise 3](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise3), we'll try the [Guardrails Github app](https://github.com/apps/guardrails) (Make sure to allow Issues in the repository settings as Guardrails will create issues), which should help you detect the issue.
 It's on you to fix it.
 Clone the [devcon4-playground](https://github.com/ConsenSys/devcon4-playground/) repository and create a new PR to resolve the issue that we exploited in Part 1.

 ### Exercise 4 - Hacking Contracts on the Mainnet